How to Hang Plants From the Ceiling

 Jennie Andrews

 Indoor plants have long been loved for their ability to not only add visual appeal to any space but also because they have been proven to reduce stress and boost creativity.
-Hanging plants from the ceiling can add another layer to design, save valuable space on other surfaces, as well as protect plants from small children and animals.
+Hanging plants from the ceiling can add another layer to your design, save valuable space on other surfaces, as well as protect plants from small children and animals.
 Safety is the priority when hanging anything from the ceiling.
 While this is an easy project, it does require specific hardware and tools to ensure a secure and safe hold.

-Tools + Supplies
+Tools + Materials

-• electric drill
+• drill with various-sized bits

 • pliers

-• chain or s-hooks (optional)
+• chain or S-hooks (optional)

 1. Weigh Your Plant